Infiniti151/blender-install-popos/README.md

 5. Create MIME type
 6. Set as the default app for .blend files
 7. Update icon caches with Blender icons
-8. Restart Gnome shell to make Blender appear in the launcher (Works with X11.
-If you're using Wayland, you'll need to re-login)

 To install, open a fish shell inside the repo, execute ```fish blend.fish```, and enter 1